ROCm/amdgpu-docs/docs/gpu-partitioning/mi300x/overview.rst

    * - **SPX:** All XCDs appear as one logical device.
      - **CPX:** Each XCD appears as one logical device.

-- **The dotted line in the above diagram indicates the partitions.**
+- **The dotted line in the above diagram indicate the partitions.**

 b.
 Memory Partitioning (NPS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^